At a glance

 When women and girls are expected to remain in the home, perform all domestic work, and defer to parents, male relatives, and husbands on important decisions, they cannot participate freely in the economy or fulfill their aspirations.
 Women are also disproportionately affected by intimate partner violence, sexual exploitation, and forced labor, which further challenge their physical, mental, and emotional well-being and limit their participation in the broader society.

 But history has shown that even the most deeply entrenched gender biases can be changed—and that when they are, economic opportunities for women and their families grow.
-We work to understand these biases, and we design and test policies and programs that strengthen women and girls’ agency so they can earn money, benefit from economic gain, and have the power to make decisions about their incomes and lives.
+We work to understand these biases, and we design and test policies and programs that strengthen women and girls’ agency so they can earn more money, benefit from economic gains, and have the power to make decisions about their incomes and lives.
 In Uganda, for example, we’re building on group interventions that are already socially acceptable, such as women’s savings groups, to create more broad-based women’s collectives whose members are empowered to organize, use their voices, and advocate for change.

 We also support programs aimed at increasing women's earning power and ability to control their own income.
 Women farmers comprise about half of the agricultural labor force in low-income countries, but they struggle to earn a fair income.
 Our partners help them connect with markets, increase their earnings, and make financial decisions.
-We also test and evaluate the most effective ways to expand women’s financial inclusion so they have access to the tools and services they need to manage their money.
+We also test and evaluate the most effective ways to expand women’s financial inclusion so they can have access to the tools and services they need to manage their money.
 In partnership with governments in eight countries, we seek to ensure that more women receive digitized social payments deposited directly into their own bank accounts.

-For example, pilot programs to improve sanitation by providing public toilets must be designed to take into account the unique needs of women, who are vulnerable to spying or even violence if the toilets have stalls with doors that don’t lock, poor lighting, or open windows for ventilation.
+For example, pilot programs to improve sanitation by providing public toilets must be designed to account for the unique needs of women, who are vulnerable to spying or even violence if the toilets have stalls with doors that don’t lock, poor lighting, or open windows for ventilation.
 If women don’t feel safe, the toilets may end up being used predominantly by men, which limits the impact of the program overall and marginalizes women and girls.

 As the foundation’s programs develop or refresh their core strategies, our gender integration team works with the program leaders and teams to ensure that they apply a gender lens to their work.
 Even programs that focus specifically on women and girls, such as maternal health initiatives, undergo continuous, rigorous examination based on gender-related factors.
 We are developing clear gender-related metrics and targets to ensure that everyone at the foundation holds themselves accountable for success, and we provide ongoing assistance to our partners so they have the resources they need to make their own work more gender aware.